How to Register for a Sales Tax License in Michigan

 A business must register for a sales tax license in Michigan when:

-- Selling products and taxable services in Michigan
+- Making retail sales of products and taxable services in Michigan

 - Employees (including sales representatives or agents) are working in Michigan